 There’s no need to worry about being imprisoned for payday loan debt.

-It’s rare to go to prison for any type of debt and it’s not a reality for any consumer credit, such as payday loans.
+It is rare to go to prison for any type of debt.
+And it does not happen for consumer credit like payday loans.

 Read our guide to prison and debt.

-What happens if I can't pay my payday loans?
+What happens if I cannot pay my payday loans?

-If you don’t pay, the lender will contact you and they may use a debt collection agency to try to recover the money you owe.
+They may use a debt collection agency to try to get the money back.

 Can a payday loan company take me to court?

-Yes, they can raise a county court judgment (CCJ) or decree against you if you don’t repay what you owe.
+Yes, they can raise a county court judgment (CCJ) or decree against you if you do not repay what you owe.